Using Forests in Multivariate Regression Discontinuity Designs

-Perhaps more precarious is the case where observations with the same distance to the cutoff of interest are collapsed to the same point on the real line: transforming a multivariate score may incur unexpected behaviors of the resulting density of the effective univariate score, violating key assumptions needed for both identification and estimation.
+These approaches, however, have several drawbacks.
+Considering only subsets of the data leaves unexplored a rich set of treatment effects that could be identified under a valid multivariate RD design; see Section \ref{sec:setup}.
+Heterogeneous treatment effects of this kind can be important to answer policy questions, as exemplified by our empirical application in Section \ref{sec:emprical}.
+Besides, subsetting does not fully exploit signals from multiple dimensions and could suffer a loss of precision \citep{IW19}.
+Perhaps more precarious is the case where observations with the same distance to the cutoff are collapsed to the same point on the real line: transforming a multivariate score may incur unexpected behaviors of the resulting density of the effective univariate score, violating key assumptions needed for both identification and estimation.
 In particular, the density of the transformed univariate score may be zero at the new cutoff.
-In Section \ref{sec:zero-density}, we formally discuss the issue of zero density and provide a characterization of bivariate densities with this problem.
-We also show in simulations that such problem can make local linear regressions biased and undercover the true treatment effect, even if the sample size gets large.
+In Section \ref{sec:zero-density}, we formally discuss the issue of zero density and provide a characterization of bivariate densities subject to this problem.
+We also show in simulations that such problem can make local linear regressions biased and undercover the true treatment effect, even when the sample size gets large.
 Nevertheless, these aforementioned issues that could arise when reducing a multivariate RD design to a univariate one have not received much attention in empirical RD research and are difficult to detect in practice without knowing the true data generating process (DGP).